 "Accept one another, then, just as Christ accepted you, in order to bring praise to God."
+Romans 15:7

-Romans 15:7 Inclusion is:
+Inclusion is:

-- Where children are educated in their community and with their peers and where children's rights to choices are listened to and accepted - Where everyone's wellbeing, dignity, autonomy, and contribution to society is valued - A continuous process to help eliminate barriers and to promote reform in the culture, policy and practice in all of the Trust's schools - Where children with disabilities and other barriers to learning are taught with their peers for a majority of the time.
+- where children are educated in their community and with their peers and where children's rights to choices are listened to and accepted - where everyone's wellbeing, dignity, autonomy, and contribution to society is valued - a continuous process to help eliminate barriers and to promote reform in the culture, policy and practice in all of the Trust's schools - where children with disabilities and other barriers to learning alongside their peers

-In Aquila we firmly believe in the evidence that suggests teaching inclusively increases the social and academic opportunities for all children, with or without special educational needs.
+In Aquila we firmly believe in the evidence that teaching inclusively increases the social and academic opportunities for all children, with or without SEND.
 Aquila wants all children in the Trust to develop a love for learning, to hold high aspirations for their own future and achieve excellent outcomes in adulthood.